AmanCode22/ethos-foundry/README.md

 | windows-x86_64 | Windows | x86_64 | .dll |
 | termux-aarch64 | Android/Termux | ARM64 | .so |
 | termux-armv7 | Android/Termux | ARMv7 | .so |

+If your trait can't build on one of these, fix your code or don't submit.
+Cross-platform support is not optional.

 ## Links